BeingSadatRahman/CSE2216-DSA-1-LAB-ASSIGNMENT/README.md

 # DSA-1 Lab Assignment

-This repository contains solutions for DSA-1 Lab Assignment implemented in C programming language.
+This repository contains solutions for the DSA-1 Lab Assignment implemented in C programming language.

 ## Language Used
 C Programming Language

-## Problems (Question 1 - 9)
+## Problems (Question 1 - 10)

+---

-### Section A-Practice & Warm-up
+### Section A — Practice & Warm-up

 **Q1: Power Function**
 Implement a recursive function to compute base^exp where exp ≥ 0.